Affordable Care Act and the Marketplace

 Plans also cover preventive care, for free.
 Plans through Maryland Health Connection cover preventive services like checkups, shots, and screenings at no extra cost, even if you haven’t met your yearly deductible.

 The impact of the Affordable Care Act in Maryland:

 Hundreds of thousands of Marylanders have gained coverage, and millions more have had their coverage substantially improved.
-The Maryland Health Benefit Exchange in 2016 has continued to make significant progress toward providing accessible, affordable health coverage through the state marketplace.
+The Maryland Health Benefit Exchange has continued to make significant progress toward providing accessible, affordable health coverage through the state marketplace.
 More than 1 million Marylanders are now covered through Maryland Health Connection.

 - According to the U.S. Census Bureau, the uninsured rate in Maryland has been cut in half – from 14.5% in 2010 to 6.6% in 2015.

 - 745,000 Marylanders lacked health insurance pre-Affordable Care Act.
 Now, more than 1.2 million Marylanders are now insured through the marketplace, including most of the state’s Medicaid enrollments.

 - Nearly 158,000 Marylanders enrolled in Qualified Health Plans for 2017, and more than 50,000 individuals enrolled in dental plans (an increase of 69 percent from 2016).

 - In 2017, Maryland was fifth-best in the nation among young adult enrollments (18- 34), up from 9th in 2016.
 It was 3rd best in the nation in percentage of new enrollees in 2016.